Image credit: JennieFromTheBlog

 Also keep in mind that, the longer you’re unemployed the more negative thoughts will try to creep in.
 All you need, especially in this season is positive vibes.
 Don’t allow anxiety or depression to stop you from living your everyday life.
 After all, your life (and health) is worth much more than a job.

 Yes, you might be unemployed but that doesn’t mean you have to act like it.
 Get in the habit of keeping yourself busy.
 Make a conscious decision to learn and do new things.
 Learning new skills will enhance your career and it will also benefit you in many other ways.
 According to research, learning new skills improves your memory over time and it keeps your brain sharp and active.
 Scan through your CV and pick out the skills that you might want to improve.
 Also, the internet offers a lot of resources when it comes to learning new things.
 You can find great video’s on YouTube that will teach you how to design, build a website, learn a new language and so on.
 And guess what?!
 It’s for free.

 Get a side hustle

 For example, take a good look at your room (or house), I bet there are quite a lot of things that you don’t use anymore which you could easily sell on eBay, Amazon, Gumtree etc. If you’re really good at fixing people’s hair, or awesome at designing web graphics, start offering your services to the public.
+Also, if you have a passion for writing, why not start your own blog?
 Let’s be honest, when you get back into full-time employment, you would have to strategically divide your time.
 This means getting disciplined in having early mornings or get used to working late hours – So make use of all the extra time you have now.